Trump dictated misleading statement on son’s meeting with Russian: report

 It said the statement, issued to the New York Times as it prepared to publish the story, emphasized that the subject of the meeting was “not a campaign issue at the time.”

+An attorney for Trump, Jay Sekulow, issued a statement in response to the Post report: “Apart from being of no consequence, the characterizations are misinformed, inaccurate, and not pertinent.”

-The White House did not immediately respond to a Reuters request for comment on the Post story, nor did Trump’s outside counsel Marc Kasowitz and Donald Trump Jr.’s attorney, Alan Futerfas.
+The White House did not immediately respond to a Reuters request for comment on the Post story, nor did Trump Jr.’s attorney, Alan Futerfas.

 U.S. investigators are probing whether there was collusion between the Kremlin and Trump’s Republican presidential campaign.